f3l1pe-augusto/mycreditcard/README.md

 # MyCreditCard

-It's an application built to train Java Collections concepts, like List and Sort.
+It's an application built to train Java Collections concepts (List and Sort).

 # How does it work?